Yoeri-z/stateful_inheritance/README.md

  - [Inherited widget](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html)
  - [Build context](https://api.flutter.dev/flutter/widgets/BuildContext-class.html)
  - [State management](https://docs.flutter.dev/get-started/fundamentals/state-management)

 Make sure you are comfortable with, and understand these topics.

 ## Core concepts
-This package attempts to extend on flutters principle of inheritence by adding a new widget called `StatefullInheritedWidget`.
-Which in essence an inheritedwidget with a piece of state attached to it.
+This package attempts to extend on flutters principle of inheritence by adding a new widget called `StatefulInheritedWidget`.
+Which in essence an `InheritedWidget` with a piece of state attached to it.
 Kind of like what `StatefulWidget` is to `StatelessWidget`.
-A widget that has a state attached to it.

-Lets create a `StatefullInheritedWidget` for keeping track of the count of a simple integer.
+Lets create a `StatefulInheritedWidget` for keeping track of the count of a simple integer.
 ```dart
 class CounterProvider extends StatefulInheritedWidget {
   const CounterProvider({super.key, required super.child});